 Coma Berenices is home to a number of other interesting objects, including the Coma Berenices Open Cluster (Melotte 111), a diffuse open cluster covering more than 5 degrees of the sky, and the Coma Cluster, a large cluster of galaxies approximately 321 million light years from Earth with two supergiant ellipticals at the core, NGC 4874 (Coma A) and NGC 4889 (Coma B).

-Two galaxies belonging to the Virgo Cluster, Messier 85 and Messier 100, also lie in Coma Berenices, in the northern corner of the cluster, whose centre is located between Denebola and the star Vindemiatrix in Virgo.
+Two galaxies belonging to the Virgo Cluster, Messier 85 and Messier 100, also lie in Coma Berenices, in the northern corner of the cluster, whose centre is located between Denebola and Vindemiatrix in Virgo.
 Other Messier galaxies that are members of the cluster include Messier 49, Messier 60, Messier 84, Messier 86 and Messier 87, also known as Virgo A. These galaxies are located in the constellation Virgo, near the border with Coma Berenices.